jcuberdruid/StravaDemo/README.md

 # Strava Demo
-Small SwiftUI app to view activities and stats from Strava API.
+Small but scalable SwiftUI app to view activities and stats from Strava API.

 ## Prerequisites
 * Xcode 16.4